mspnp/cloud-design-patterns/docs/static-content-hosting.md

 ---
 title: Static Content Hosting
-description: Deploy static content to a cloud-based storage service that can deliver these <<RBC: I think "them" would read more naturally here.>> directly to the client.
+description: Deploy static content to a cloud-based storage service that can deliver them directly to the client.
 categories: [data-management, design-implementation, performance-scalability]
 keywords: design pattern
 layout: designpattern